AlienUI-Org/AlienUI-React/CODE OF CONDUCT.md

 ## Our Commitment

-At **AlienUI**, we are committed to fostering a welcoming, inclusive, and respectful environment for everyone involved in our community.
+At **AlienUI React**, we are committed to fostering a welcoming, inclusive, and respectful environment for everyone involved in our community.
 Whether you are a user, contributor, or maintainer, we aim to create a harassment-free experience for all individuals regardless of age, body size, disability, ethnicity, gender identity or expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual orientation.

 ## Our Standards